Flavor Violating Higgs signals in the Texturized Two-Higgs Doublet Model (2HDM-Tx): Predictions for

-\section{Predictions for $h \to \tau \mu,\; t \to c h $}
+\section{Predictions for $h^0 \to \tau \mu,\; t \to c h^0 $}

-One interesting signal to probe FV Higgs couplings is provided by the decay $h \to \tau \mu$, which was initially studied by \cite{Pilaftsis:1992st, DiazCruz:1999xe}.
-Subsequent studies on detectability of the signal appeared in \cite{phenohlfv}, while improved calculations within SUSY and other models appeared in \cite{improvehlfv}; more recent discussions of LFV Higgs decays are presented in \cite{susyhlfv}.
+The decay $h^0 \to \tau \mu$ provides an interesting signal to probe FV Higgs couplings, it was initially studied in \cite{Pilaftsis:1992st, DiazCruz:1999xe}.
+And subsequent studies on detectability of the signal appeared in \cite{phenohlfv}, while improved calculations within SUSY and other models appeared in \cite{improvehlfv}; more recent discussions of LFV Higgs decays are presented in \cite{susyhlfv}.

-The other interesting signal to probe FV Higgs couplings is provided by the rare top decay $t \to c h $, which has been studied within the 2HDM in \cite{Eilam:1990zc, Mele:1998ag, Bejar:2001sj, Mele:1999zx}, while the SUSY case was considered in \cite{DiazCruz:2001gf}.
+Another interesting signal to probe FV Higgs couplings are rare top decays, particularly $t \to c h^0 $ which has been studied within the THDM in \cite{Eilam:1990zc, Mele:1998ag, Bejar:2001sj, Mele:1999zx}, while the SUSY case was considered in \cite{DiazCruz:2001gf, ourtopfcnc}.
 The search for this mode at LHC was considered in \cite{AguilarSaavedra:2000aj}.